Winding down a year of travel as Dalmatia prepares for Christmas

 Sunday 1 December

 It’s getting dark by the time we leave the flat, hoping to buy tickets at the gate for the Hadjuk Split – Dinamo Zagreb match.
-After walking 20 minutes, we arrive at the stadium to find it thronged as we anticipated.
-But unfortunately the tickets sold out days ago.
+After walking 20 minutes, we arrive at the stadium to find it thronged, as anticipated.
+Unfortunately, we discover the tickets sold out days ago.
 A tout offers us two tickets for a 100% mark-up.
 I briefly consider this, but some young boys standing nearby advise us against it.
 They tell us they’ve been scammed themselves and not to trust any touts.

-We’d already committed to spending 40 euros on tickets, so rather than go straight home, we find a bar to watch at least part of the match on TV.
-We pass a rather rough looking place on our way back to the centre, but the TV signal is down so we push on to the Irish Bar in our own neighbourhood.
-The match is a scrappy affair.
-Hadjuk win 1-0, but the game is full of unforced errors and too many players crowding the ball.
+We’d already committed to spending 40 euros on tickets, so rather than go straight home, we find a bar to watch at least part of the game on TV.
+On our way back to the centre, we pass a rather rough looking place, but the TV signal is down and we push on to our local Irish Bar.
+The match is scrappy.
+Hadjuk win 1-0, but the game is full of unforced errors and too many players crowd the ball.
 A League One match in England, perhaps?
 It’s most memorable for a Hadjuk player almost being being hit in the legs by a flare thrown by Dinamo fans.
-Not like League One…
+Perhaps not like League One.

 Monday 2 December / Tuesday 3 December

-Monday is a very quiet day.
-We only venture out for some groceries and a late afternoon coffee.
+Monday is quiet.
+We only venture out for groceries and a late afternoon coffee.

 Tuesday is a birthday day!
-We jump on a suburban bus and ride over to neighbouring Trogir, about 30km up the coast.
+We jump on a suburban bus and ride over to neighbouring Trogir, 30km up the coast.
 The coast road remains fairly built up all the way to Trogir, occasionally giving way to an olive grove or – less pleasing on the eye – a cement works.
 Trogir, built on a small island between the mainland coast and the much larger island of Otok Ciovo, is lovely but deathly quiet.
-Of all the restaurants that line the harbour, all but two have shut for the winter.
-A group of three 60-something Americans are the only other lunch customers at the restaurant we settle on.
-Stomachs filled, we wander around the back streets for an hour or two before settling down for an afternoon coffee on the small main square, which the locals are busy decorating for Christmas.
+Of all the restaurants lining the harbour, all but two have shut for winter.
+Three sixty-something Americans are the only other lunch customers at the restaurant we settle on.
+Stomachs filled, we wander the back streets before settling down for an afternoon coffee on the compact main square, which the locals are busy decorating for Christmas.
 The bus ride back to Split as it gets dark feels strangely like the old days of commuting.

-When we arrive at the French restaurant that Kathryn has chosen for her birthday meal, it also turns out to be shut for the winter.
+We arrive at the French restaurant K’s chosen for her birthday meal to find it also shut for winter.
 Hey ho.
-We retreat towards the old town and stumble by chance on a Michelin-approved restaurant.
-After a cursory glance at the menu, we head inside and share a truly delicious plate of sea bass, sea bream, amberjack, shark, and octopus – all washed down with half a litre of local wine.
-The starter of octopus and chickpea stew is also nothing short of heavenly, as is the dessert of apple strudel.
-We may have been forced to compromise on a long tradition of eating French on Kathryn’s birthday, but when the food is this good, who’s complaining?
+We retreat to the old town, where we stumble on a Michelin-approved place.
+After a cursory glance at the menu, we head inside and share delicious plate of sea bass, sea bream, amberjack, shark, and octopus – all washed down with half a litre of local wine.
+The starter of octopus and chickpea stew is also heavenly, as is the dessert of apple strudel.
+We may have been forced to compromise on a long tradition of eating French on K’s birthday, but when the food is this good, who’s complaining?

 Wednesday 4 December

 We’re approaching the two-week mark in Split now.
-We’ve found our feet and have a limited urge to explore every day.
-The forecast is for a lot of rain over our remaining time here, so perhaps our final ten days here will be an opportunity to catch up on some life admin that I’m forever chasing after.
-There’s Christmas shopping to sort, travel planning, financial planning and much more.
+We’ve found our feet and have only a limited urge to explore every day.
+The forecast is for rain over our remaining time here, so perhaps our final ten days will be an opportunity to catch up on life admin that I’m forever chasing after.
+There’s Christmas shopping to sort, travel planning, financial planning, and much more.

 But ‘Self Immolater’ is the short that seems to have come closest to anticipating the future.
 It’s set in the wake of the ‘2020 riots’ and presented as a documentary complete with talking heads reflecting on the political climate.
 All five shorts would be deeply seditious in the real 2025, but none more so than ‘Self Immolater’, in which actors openly call the CCP evil.
 It’s unthinkable that hundreds of us sat on a street in Sai Wan to watch a public screening in 2015.